-Adenopathy is any disease or inflammation that involves glandular tissue or lymph nodes.
-The term is usually used to refer to lymphadenopathy or swollen lymph nodes.
+Adenopathy refers to inflammation that involves glandular tissue or lymph nodes, such as lymphadenopathy or swollen lymph nodes.

 Unlike the tear glands in the eye or sweat glands in the skin, the lymph nodes do not produce and release chemicals.
 Instead, the lymph nodes work as a group to carry lymph throughout the body.